yarisvt/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/getting-started/with-tyk-self-managed-as-provider.md

 ### Next step

-Go to [Create API Products and Plans]({{< ref "/product-stack/tyk-enterprise-developer-portal/getting-started/create-api-product-and-plan" >}}) to connect create API Products and plans.
+Visit the [Create API Products and Plans]({{< ref "/product-stack/tyk-enterprise-developer-portal/getting-started/create-api-product-and-plan" >}}) guide to learn how to create API Products and plans.